 Replication Issues

-Replication issues occur when data synchronization fails to exchange information between NetSuite and your registers.
-If a register is not replicating data with the replication cloud, it is considered to be Offline (or Terminated).
+Replication issues happen when data sync fails to exchange information between NetSuite and your registers.
+If a register isn't replicating data with the replication cloud, it's considered to be Offline (or Terminated).

 Item updates – Not all fields from the item record "downsync" from NetSuite ERP to NSPOS registers.
 See Item Synchronization – NetSuite ERP to NSPOS for a list of fields that synchronize when you update an item record.